CopernicaMarketingSoftware/REACT-CPP/README.md

     // create a thread loop
     React::MainLoop loop;

-    // install an onSynchronize callback that is called when a worker thread
+    // install an callback that can be called by a worker thread.
-    // is ready with its task, the returned synchronizer object is of type
+    // the returned synchronizer object is of type std::shared_ptr<Synchronizer>,
-    // std::shared_ptr<Synchronizer>, and contains a thread safe pointer that
+    // and contains a thread safe object that can be accessed from other threads
-    // can be access from the other thread to notify us auto synchronizer = loop.onSynchronize([]() {
+    // to notify us
+    auto synchronizer = loop.onSynchronize([]() {
         std::cout << "other thread has finished running" << std::endl;
     });